jqhoogland/rationalia-starter/LW/Concepts/AIXI.md

 **Relevance to Friendly AI**
 ----------------------------

 Because it abstracts optimization power away from human mental features, AIXI is valuable in considering the possibilities for future artificial general intelligence - a compact and non-anthropomorphic specification that is technically complete and closed; either some feature of AIXI follows from the equations or it does not.
-In particular, it acts as a constructive demonstration of an AGI which does not have human-like [terminal values](https://www.lesswrong.com/tag/terminal-value) and will act solely to maximize its reward function.
+In particular, it acts as a constructive demonstration of an AGI which does not have human-like [[Terminal Value|terminal values]] and will act solely to maximize its reward function.
 (Yampolskiy & Fox 2012).

 AIXI has limitations as a model for future AGI, for example, the [[Anvil Problem|Anvil problem]]: AIXI lacks a self-model.
 It extrapolates its own actions into the future indefinitely, on the assumption that it will keep working in the same way in the future.
 Though AIXI is an abstraction, any real AI would have a physical embodiment that could be damaged, and an implementation which could change its behavior due to bugs; and the AIXI formalism completely ignores these possibilities.